Table of Contents

 • predicates that traverse another relation from the related row, such as child.Parent.Name == value

-• many-to-one relation property predicates outside the one-to-many Any(...)/existence pattern
+• collection relation traversal outside the documented one-to-many Any(...)/existence pattern

 Supported Projection Shapes